 Plastic is durable and lightweight, the perfect material to make QUADRO possible.
 We do not treat our components with harmful chemicals.
 We believe that safety always comes before profit, and playtime should be a fond childhood memory.

-Just because something is made of wood doesn’t automatically make it more educational or safe.
-Parents should use good judgement when buying toys, whether they are made from plastic or wood.
+When buying a product for children, one should always use good judgement.
+Just because something is made out of wood doesn’t automatically make it more educational or safe.
 Look for information on the manufacturer’s website about the safety of the materials they use and their impact on the environment.
-If they can’t convince you that your children are safe playing with their toys, then it isn’t worth the risk.
+If they can’t convince you of your children’s safety, then it isn’t worth the risk.

 1. Yuntzu-Yen Chen A., Olsen T. Chromated copper arsenate–treated wood: a potential source of arsenic exposure and toxicity in dermatology.
 Int J Womens Dermatol.
 2016 Mar; 2(1): 28–30.
 [Link]